CarlCui/cmpt489/project-update-3.md

 	.cfi_endproc
 ```

-Actually, the "optimized" version has more instructions
+Actually, the "optimized" version has more instructions.
+The reason is there is already some pack/unpack instructions that doing this quite well.

 ```asm
 merge:                                  # @merge